Extended Stochastic Block Models with Application to Criminal Networks: Extended stochastic block models

 When node attributes ${\bf x}_v = (x_{v1},\dots,x_{vd})^\intercal$ are available for each $v=1, \ldots, V$, this external information may support inference on block structures, both in term of point estimation and in reduction of posterior uncertainty.
-As mentioned in Section~\ref{sec_1}, this is particularly relevant in applications to criminal networks where specific block structures could be purposely blurred by coverting strategies and, hence, inclusion of informative attributes might help in revealing obscured modules.
-This solution should also account for the fact that node attributes collected in investigations may be error--prone.
+As mentioned in Section~\ref{sec_1}, this is particularly relevant in applications to criminal networks where specific block structures could be purposely blurred by coverting strategies and, therefore, inclusion of informative attributes might help in revealing obscured modules.
+This solution should also account for the fact that node attributes collected in investigations may be error-prone.

-An option to address the above goals within \textsc{esbm}s in a principled manner is to rely on the \textsc{ppm} structure of Gibbs--type priors.
-Adapting results in \cite{Park2010} and \cite{muller2011product} to our network setting, this solution is based on the idea of replacing~\eqref{eq_eppf} with
+One option to address the above goals in a principled manner within \textsc{esbm}s is to rely on the \textsc{ppm} structure of Gibbs-type priors.
+Adapting results in \cite{Park2010} and in \cite{muller2011product} to our network setting, this solution is based on the idea of replacing~\eqref{eq_eppf} with

 where $ \bX = ({\bf x}_1,\dots, {\bf x}_V)^\intercal$, whereas $ \bX_h = \{{\bf x}_v : z_v = h\}$ are the attributes for the nodes in cluster $ h $.
 In \eqref{eq_ppmX}, $p(\bX_h)$ controls the contribution of $\bX$ to the cluster cohesion by favoring groups that are homogeneous with respect to attribute values, while including uncertainty in the observed attributes.
 Motivated by the application to the {\em Infinito network}, we consider the case in which each node attribute ${\bf x}_v = x_v \in \{ 1,\ldots,C \} $ is a single categorical variable denoting a suitable combination between {\em locale} affiliation and role in the criminal organization.
 This is a common setting in criminal network studies, where node attributes often come in the form of exogenous partitions defined by the forensic agencies as a result of the investigation process.
-In these categorical settings, the recommended practice in the \textsc{ppm} literature \citep{muller2011product} is to rely on the Dirichlet--multinomial cohesion
+In these categorical settings, the recommended practice within the \textsc{ppm} framework \citep{muller2011product} is to rely on the Dirichlet-multinomial (without multinomial coefficient) cohesion

 where $n_{hc}$ is the number of nodes in cluster~$ h $ with attribute value~$ c $, and $ \alpha_0 = \sum_{c=1}^{C} \alpha_c $, with $\alpha_c>0$ for $c=1, \ldots, C$.
 Including this cohesion function in equation \eqref{eq_ppmX} leads to the following urn scheme